 Easy keto strawberry ice cream that doesn’t require an ice cream maker.
 Creamy and eggless, this no-cook recipe is truly easy and so delicious.

 This delicious ice cream is made without an ice cream maker.
-It’s a truly easy recipe - it's eggless, it requires no cooking, and it only contains four simple ingredients.
+It's a truly easy recipe - it's eggless, it requires no cooking, and it only contains four simple ingredients.

-However, if you want it to be frozen enough that you can scoop it out, this keto strawberry ice cream does require a time commitment of about four hours, and being there to occasionally stir the mixture.
+However, if you want it to be frozen enough that you can scoop it out, this keto strawberry ice cream does require a time commitment of about four hours.
+And you should also be there to occasionally stir the mixture.
 So it’s a good recipe to make when you’re home anyway.
 I like to make it on the weekend, and my kids love helping me!

 Why bother with making homemade ice cream?

-It’s true that these days you can get low-carb ice creams fairly easily.
+It’s true that these days you can get low-carb ice creams fairly easily at the store.
 But looking at their ingredients list, I still prefer to make this wholesome, additive-free homemade recipe!
 And since it’s so easy to make, I really don’t mind the extra effort.
 It’s a fun weekend activity for the kids.

 The ingredients needed for this recipe